North Korea conducts first weapons test of Biden's presidency - Local News 8

 “On a scale of 1 to 10, with 10 being a test of a new intercontinental ballistic missile and 1 is Kim farting in our general direction, this is a 2,” he added.

-CNN reported last week that US intelligence assessed North Korea could be preparing to carry out their first weapons test since Biden was sworn-in as President and that US officials were on alert as US Secretary of State Tony Blinken and Defense Secretary Lloyd Austin traveled to Asia for meetings with their Japanese and South Korean counterparts.
+CNN reported last week that US intelligence assessed North Korea could be preparing to carry out its first weapons test since Biden was sworn in as President and that US officials were on alert as US Secretary of State Tony Blinken and Defense Secretary Lloyd Austin traveled to Asia for meetings with their Japanese and South Korean counterparts.

-Both Blinken and Austin have since left the region but the North Korean missile test still raises questions about how the Biden administration will choose to respond publicly.
+Blinken and Austin have since left the region, but the North Korean missile test still raises questions about how the Biden administration will choose to respond publicly.

 Last week, Kim Yo Jong, the sister of North Korea’s leader, warned the Biden administration against “causing a stink at its first step,” hours after the White House said it had not received a response to diplomatic overtures it had been making to Pyongyang.